Soyinka Kicks against State of Emergency in Rivers

 Nobel Laureate, Prof. Wole Soyinka has condemned the suspension of elected officers in Rivers State, saying the declaration of state of emergency in the state was against the spirit of federalism.

-The Nobel laureate, who spoke to an international news outlet, maintained that the 1999 constitution gives too much power to the president, saying there was the need for a national discussion on the matter.
+The Nobel laureate, who spoke to The Africa Report, maintained that the 1999 constitution gives too much power to the president, saying there was the need for a national discussion on the matter.

 He said, “If it is constitutionally right, then I think it is about time we sat down and amended the constitution to make sure that it operates as a genuine federal entity.